dparson55/NRFLite/README.md

 * 2-pin operation as detailed on http://nerdralph.blogspot.ca/2015/05/nrf24l01-control-with-2-mcu-pins-using.html.
 * 4-pin operation using shared CE and CSN pins.
 * Operation with or without interrupts using the radio's IRQ pin.
-* Supports ATtiny84/85 when used with the MIT High-Low Tech Arduino library http://highlowtech.org/?p=1695.
+* ATtiny84/85 support when used with the MIT High-Low Tech Arduino library http://highlowtech.org/?p=1695.
 * Very easy to use:  not everything the radio supports is implemented but the library has a very small set of methods.
-* No need to enable features like retries, auto-acknowledgment packets, and dynamic packet sizes; those simply work out of the box.
+* No need to enable features like retries, auto-acknowledgment packets, and dynamic packet sizes; they simply work.
-* No need for adding delays or implementing timeouts.
+* No need to add delays or implement timeouts.
 * No long radio addresses to manage.

 ### nRF24L01+ Pin Reference

 ![nRF24L01 Pinout](https://github.com/dparson55/NRFLite/raw/master/extras/nRF24L01_pinout_small.jpg)

-### 2-Pin Schematic
+### 2-Pin Hookup Guide

 ![2-Pin](https://github.com/dparson55/NRFLite/raw/master/extras/Two_pin_schematic.png)

-### ATmega328 Hardware SPI Pin Reference
+### ATmega328 Hardware SPI Hookup Guide
 * Arduino Pin 10 is the *hardware SPI slave select* pin and must stay as an OUTPUT.
 ```
+Radio MISO -> Arduino 12 MISO
 Radio MOSI -> Arduino 11 MOSI
-Radio MISO -> Arduino 12 MISO
 Radio SCK  -> Arduino 13 SCK
 Radio CE   -> Any Arduino pin
 Radio CSN  -> Any Arduino pin (can be same as CE)